uwacyber/cits1003/cits1003-labs/lab-11-ai.md

 In the area of malware recognition, malware can adopt tactics to prevent recognition by taking an adversarial approach.

 To see how this works, we can use a program that uses what is called a non-targeted black box approach to adversarial images.

-Two methods you can do this lab - using pre-built image or using public TensorFlow image (only one method is needed):

-#### Method 1.
-Using pre-built image:
+To set it up, follow the instructions below.

 {% tabs %}
 {% tab title="Windows/Linux" %}